 Marketing and promotions on Etsy

-If there are particular products you want to promote, or if you just want to give your shop a boost, you can use Etsy Ads to advertise your products.
-This allows you to promote products across Etsy, including in search results.
+If there are specific products you want to promote, or if you just want to give your shop a boost, you can use Etsy Ads to advertise your products.
+This allows you to promote products across Etsy, including them in search results.
 All you need to do is set a budget and decide which listings you want to advertise, and Etsy Ads will optimise your budget to ensure that your products are advertised in the right places to drive maximum traffic to your shop.